eniabellver/eniabellver/README.md

 ![Github Banner](https://i.imgur.com/bVZ1TcR.png)
-Developer, digital artist and 3D rendering enthusiast.
+Software Engineer, organisation lover and 3D rendering enthusiast.
 ======

 I'm a [School of Code](https://www.schoolofcode.co.uk/) graduate based in the UK.
 I have a background in graphic and Ui/Ux design and currently work as a software engineer at OAG.